~ 720th Military Police Battalion Reunion Association Vietnam History Project ~ |

 9 October |

-With the initiation of Operation MOOSE on 15 July that ordered the moving of United State Army Republic of Vietnam (USARV), Joint General Staff Headquarters, and 1st Logistics Command from Saigon to their new complex on Long Binh Post (Operation PISTO), MACV decided it needed to eliminate the enemy close-in-strike capability that existed along the southern perimeter of the post where the headquarters building was located.
+USARV With the initiation of Operation MOOSE on 15 July that ordered the moving of United State Army Republic of Vietnam (USARV), Joint General Staff Headquarters, and 1st Logistics Command from Saigon to their new complex on Long Binh Post, MACV decided it needed to eliminate the enemy close-in-strike capability that existed along the southern perimeter of the post where the headquarters building was located.
 MACV called on the 18th Military Police Brigade to handle the assignment under a Letter of Instructions, AVCG-O dated 9 October 1967. |

-Planning is started for Operation STABILIZE |
+Planning Is Started For Operation STABILIZE |

-TAOR: The 18th MP Brigade issued a Letter of Instructions (undated) to the 89th MP Groups 720th MP Battalion to perform a pacification program within a 22 square mile Tactical Area Of Responsibility (TAOR) situated along the southern perimeter of Long Binh Post.
-The counterinsurgency infantry mission which would involve enemy suppression and civil pacification utilizing ambush & recon, river patrol & security, local level civil & military liaison (outpost duty), and civic action quality of life programs.
-The first year of the mission would involve all three organic companies of the Battalion and the 615th MP Company (subordinate).
+TAOR The 18th MP Brigade issued a Letter of Instructions (undated) to the 89th MP Group's 720th MP Battalion to perform a counterinsurgency - pacification program within a 22 square mile Tactical Area Of Responsibility (TAOR) situated along the southern perimeter of Long Binh Post.
+The counterinsurgency infantry mission which would involve enemy suppression and civil pacification programs utilizing ambush & recon, river patrol & security, local level civil & military liaison (outpost duty), and civic action quality of life programs.
+The first year of the mission would involve all three organic companies of the battalion and the 615th MP Company (subordinate).
 The overall operational plan would involve three primary phases.
 Phase-1 to clear and secure the TAOR; Phase-2 to conduct counterinsurgency operations to eliminate guerilla activities and upgrading security screening while providing guidance and assistance for civic action pacification programs; Phase-3 return control of the TAOR to the local and national government. |

-In preparation for the reconnaissance, ambush and combat patrols they were to conduct, 40 men from the three organic companies (A, B, & C), and the entire 615th MP Company attended refresher classes on recon and ambush patrol methods and techniques taught by instructors from the 5th Special Forces Group Headquarters out of Bien Hoa. |
+In preparation for the reconnaissance, ambush and combat patrols they were to conduct, 40 men from the three organic companies (Alpha, Bravo, & Charlie), and the entire 615th MP Company (attached) attended refresher classes on small unit infantry recon and ambush patrol methods and techniques taught by instructors from the 5th Special Forces Group Headquarters out of Bien Hoa. |

 |